 COVID 19 Office Protocols

-To Our Patients RE: COVID-19 / “Coronavirus” and appointments at Cal Oaks Vision Center.
+To Our Patients RE: COVID-19 / “Coronavirus” and appointments and visits at Cal Oaks Vision Center.

 We have always had a careful hygienic protocol in our office (using disposable items whenever available, hand-disinfection with every patient, etc), but here are some precautions that go “above and beyond” our normal process – please note that some items IN BOLD may be asking YOU – our patients to do something DIFFERENT as well: